BSI-Bund/TSMS/README.md

 # TSMS - Trusted Service Management System

-Last updated: 08.07.2022
+Last updated: 05.04.2023

-The *GitHub-BSI-TSMS* project is a collection of source code modules to implement the interfaces specified in [BSI-TR-03165](https://www.bsi.bund.de/DE/Themen/Unternehmen-und-Organisationen/Standards-und-Zertifizierung/Technische-Richtlinien/TR-nach-Thema-sortiert/tr03165/tr-03165.html).
+The *GitHub-BSI-TSMS* project contains a set of source code modules designed to implement the interfaces specified in [BSI-TR-03165](https://www.bsi.bund.de/DE/Themen/Unternehmen-und-Organisationen/Standards-und-Zertifizierung/Technische-Richtlinien/TR-nach-Thema-sortiert/tr03165/tr-03165.html), which is a technical guideline published by the German Federal Office for Information Security (BSI).

 Content: